MyChart - Frequently Asked Questions

 • Is there a fee for a MyChart account?

-There is no cost to activate an account and use MyChart to access your personal health information.
+There is no cost to activate and use MyChart to access your personal health information.

 • Who do I contact if I have questions or problems using MyChart?